scaleoutsean/awesome-solidfire/README.md

 ThinProvisioning : 1
 Timestamp        : 1970-01-01T00:00:00Z
 ```
-- Please do not confuse AccountID with custom "owner" attribute above; large Kubernetes or Hyper-V cluster can use one AccountID for all Management OS, but volume "owners" can be many (or none, if the key is named differently or not at all used) and the latter is just a custom tag
+- Please do not confuse (storage) AccountID with the custom "owner" attribute above; large Kubernetes or Hyper-V cluster can use one AccountID for all Management OS, but volume "owners" can be many (or none, if the key is named differently or not at all used) and the latter is just a custom tag
-- In Kubernetes or Docker environments, pay attention to avoid the use of the same volume attribute keys used by NetApp Trident
+- In Kubernetes, Docker and other orchestrated environments, pay attention to avoid the use of the same volume attribute keys used by NetApp Trident or other software that touches storage (such as Ansible, which stuffs KV pairs with keys such as "config-mgmt" and "event-source" into Attributes)

 ## Questions and Answers